Skip to content

 FRANCIS BERNARD, NEW JERSEY’S FORGOTTEN GOVERNOR SERIES – Fact #10

-The Mr. Local History Project has had a number of exchanges with Robert Spencer Bernard, a direct descendant of Sir Francis Bernard and the Bernards family.
-He stated; “Sir Francis had by that time taken a house in Hampstead, then a village but close enough to London for business and society.
+The Mr. Local History Project has had several exchanges with Robert Spencer Bernard, a direct descendant of Sir Francis Bernard and the Bernard family.
+He stated, “Sir Francis had by that time taken a house in Hampstead, then a village but close enough to London for business and society.
 The death of his cousin, Jane Beresford (nee Jane Tyringham), in November 1771, brought him to Nether Winchendon as her heir.

 Sir Francis died at the Prebendal shortly after his 68th birthday.
 He had retained his interest in Nether Winchendon but found Aylesbury more congenial and suitable for journeys to London to sort out his pensions and potential appointments.”